francescotonini/univraule-bot/README.md

 ## Previous versions

 A previous version of this bot was developed in nodejs and has been available for about two year and a half.
 The code of that version is now available [in another branch](https://github.com/francescotonini/univraule-bot/tree/nodejs).
-This new version is based on [LocusPocusBot](https://github.com/matteocontrini/locuspocusbot) built by my good 'ol friend [matteocontrini](https://github.com/matteocontrini).
-This new version wouldn't be possible without him, so go on his repo and give him some love.
+This new version is based on [LocusPocusBot](https://github.com/matteocontrini/locuspocusbot) built by my good 'ol friend [matteocontrini](https://github.com/matteocontrini) and [xates](https://github.com/xates).
+This new version wouldn't be possible without him, so go to his repo and give him some love.

 ## Configuration